Breathe Better with Whole-Home Air Filtration in Charleston

-There are several different types of electronic filtering systems you can install in your home.
+There are a couple of electronic filtering systems you can install in your home.

 An electrostatic filter uses magnetically charged substance to capture.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+Plus, they're also 30 times more effective than ordinary filters.

 An electronic air cleaner uses a high-voltage magnetic charge to capture particles.